benpolinsky/bp_custom_fields/README.md

 4. Gives a little more control to web admins who aren't rails developers.

 ###
-- hierarchy of fields for repeaters and nested (ancestry)
+- hierarchy of fields for repeaters and nested
 - locations.
 - jSON?
 - for settings, pages, options, preferences maybe a different gem with custom pages is the way to go